isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-what-causes-bed-bugs.markdown

 ### 4. Bed bugs will hide inClutter
 Clutter forms an excellent
 [hiding place](https://pestpolicy.com/where-do-fleas-live/)
-for bed bugs - this will include switch plates, wallpapers, baseboards, furniture, beds.Â Therefore, reducing the clutter will guarantee that the bugs won't spread.
+for bed bugs - this will include switch plates, wallpapers, baseboards, furniture, beds.
+Therefore, reducing the clutter will guarantee that the bugs won't spread.
 Further, it would help if you did not carry objects to a non-infested area from the already infected area.
 Sadly, if you do the contrary, the bloodsuckers will quickly move around, hiding in clothes and furniture.
 Ensure to throw all the bed, bug-infested objects into some plastic trash bags.
 Also, ensure that you take the plastic bags when it's full of infested items.
 Don't throw clothes on the bed or the floor - discard the items you no longer wear.
 Have plastic boxes to replace the cardboard boxes you have.
 Notably, cardboards are a great hiding place for the